boystrange/EmacsFiraCode/README.md

    (124 . ".\\(?:\\(?:[>}]\\|\\(?:->\\|-\\)\\|\\(?:=>\\|=\\)\\|]\\|\\(?:|\\(?:[=>]\\|-\\||>\\)\\||\\)\\)\\)") ;; |
    (126 . ".\\(?:\\(?:[=>@]\\|-\\|\\(?:~>\\|~\\)\\)\\)") ;; ~
    ```
-3. Restart Emacs, open the file `ligs.txt` and check whether the
+3. Restart Emacs, open the file [ligs.in](ligs.in) and check whether
-   ligatures show up correctly.
+   the ligatures show up correctly.

 ## Custom setup